thaitrinh/plot_wind_field/README.md

 plot_wind_field
 ===============

-functions for plotting wind components and wind field
+functions for plotting wind components and wind field, examples of MERRA are given